How to use transistor as a switch

 Controlling Transistor Base Current with Potentiometer

-In this case the current flowing into the base can be varied.
+In this case, the current flowing into the base can be varied.
 If the current is large, the transistor is on and the light bulb is lit.
 If the pointer on the potentiometer is moved downwards, the current into the base drops until the transistor is off and no current flows through the light bulb.

-Controlling Relay with transistor as a switch
+Controlling a Relay with a Transistor as a Switch

-In this example, the principle is the same as the last circuit example except that instead of a light bulb being switched on and off a relay coil is activated and this in turn switches on the light bulbs in the secondary circuit.
+In this example, the principle is the same as the last circuit example except that instead of a light bulb being switched on and off a relay coil is activated, and this in turn switches on the light bulbs in the secondary circuit.

 Controlling Transistor Switch Operation with a Capacitor